Fish Iowa - Fishing Report - Search

 • Ramp Condition: Useable

-• Comments: The lake is completely ice-free; boat ramp docks are in.
-Be weary of the access in and out of Templar Park boat ramp; it has silted in restricting boat size.
-It is scheduled to be excavated soon.
+• Comments: Boat ramp docks are in.
+The channel at Templar Park boat ramp is open, allowing easier travel to and from the lake.
 The walleye season is closed until May 2nd.
-Last updated on 03/26/2026
+Last updated on 04/16/2026

 Black Crappie - Good

-Comment: Anglers are catching most fish in 16 feet of water.
-It's easiest to get on top of fish with electronics.
-Try 1/16th and 1/32nd ounce jigs with a minnow or plastic. .
-Last updated on 03/26/2026
+Comment: Anglers are catching fish in 16 feet of water.
+Using electronics makes it easy to get on top of fish.
+Try 1/16th and 1/32nd ounce jigs with a minnow or plastic.
+Last updated on 04/09/2026

 Yellow Perch - Fair